trahald/TFG/README.md

 # TFG
-Code related to my end of degree project at the University of Zaragoza, Spain.
+Code related to my end of degree project (TFG, 2018) at the University of Zaragoza, Spain.